 3. Increased revenue

-Ask any CMO: “What is the goal of any new marketing initiative?”
-And they will answer that it is to increase revenue.
+Ask any CMO: “What is the goal of your new marketing initiative?” and they will answer that it is to increase revenue.

 And what is a better way to increase revenue than through ABM?